|Nutritional Guidelines (per serving)|

 By using a purchased chili mix and canned diced tomatoes, canned tomato sauce and canned pinto beans, this delicious ground-beef dinner couldn't be more simple to create.
 It requires 8 to 10 hours of cooking in a slow cooker set on low.
 Just set it and forget it.

-Serve in warm bowls with a side of warm cornbread and butter.
+Serve the chili in warm bowls with a side of warm cornbread and butter.

 - 1 pound lean ground beef, 85% to 90% lean